 When British Cycling launched its #OneInAMillion campaign last month the first person I knew I wanted to write about was Alison.

 It’s women like her that inspire and enable more women to ride.
-She makes me want to ride my bike more, and try new types of cycling – I’m having a go at racing this year (let’s get the marathon out of the way first though, eh?), did my first time trial last year, and will 100% be getting on the cyclo-cross train next season!
+She makes me want to ride my bike more, and try new types of cycling – I’m having a go at racing this year, did my first time trial last year, and will 100% be getting on the cyclo-cross train!

-Not only that, she’s made me want to help others too, which is why I’ve finally signed up to become a Breeze Champion, so I can help her lead rides in our wonderful city.
+Not only that, she’s made me want to help others too, which is why I’ve finally trained to become a Breeze Champion, so I can help her lead rides in our wonderful city.

 ICYMI, watch the video we made with Active Sussex and ThisGirlCan when I first met Alison on a Breeze ride in 2017: